wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.md

     found it yet.

 <pre>
-`"trace": "org.apache.kafka.connect.errors.ConnectException: Exiting WorkerSinkTask due to unrecoverable exception.\n\tat org.apache.kafka.connect.runtime.WorkerSinkTask.deliverMessages(WorkerSinkTask.java:560)\n\tat org.apache.kafka.connect.runtime.WorkerSinkTask.poll(WorkerSinkTask.java:321)\n\tat org.apache.kafka.connect.runtime.WorkerSinkTask.iteration(WorkerSinkTask.java:224)\n\tat org.apache.kafka.connect.runtime.WorkerSinkTask.execute(WorkerSinkTask.java:192)\n\tat org.apache.kafka.connect.runtime.WorkerTask.doRun(WorkerTask.java:177)\n\tat org.apache.kafka.connect.runtime.WorkerTask.run(WorkerTask.java:227)\n\tat java.util.concurrent.Executors$RunnableAdapter.call(Executors.java:511)\n\tat java.util.concurrent.FutureTask.run(FutureTask.java:266)\n\tat java.util.concurrent.ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1149)\n\tat java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:624)\n\tat java.lang.Thread.run(Thread.java:748)\nCaused by: com.google.cloud.bigquery.BigQueryException: Exceeded rate limits: too many api requests per user per method for this user_method.
-For more information, see https://cloud.google.com/bigquery/troubleshooting-errors\n\tat com.google.cloud.bigquery.spi.v2.HttpBigQueryRpc.translate(HttpBigQueryRpc.java:103)\n\tat com.google.cloud.bigquery.spi.v2.HttpBigQueryRpc.getTable(HttpBigQueryRpc.java:250)\n\tat com.google.cloud.bigquery.BigQueryImpl$14.call(BigQueryImpl.java:558)\n\tat com.google.cloud.bigquery.BigQueryImpl$14.call(BigQueryImpl.java:555)\n\tat com.google.api.gax.retrying.DirectRetryingExecutor.submit(DirectRetryingExecutor.java:105)\n\tat com.google.cloud.RetryHelper.run(RetryHelper.java:76)\n\tat com.google.cloud.RetryHelper.runWithRetries(RetryHelper.java:50)\n\tat com.google.cloud.bigquery.BigQueryImpl.getTable(BigQueryImpl.java:554)\n\tat com.wepay.kafka.connect.bigquery.BigQuerySinkTask.maybeCreateTable(BigQuerySinkTask.java:169)\n\tat com.wepay.kafka.connect.bigquery.BigQuerySinkTask.getRecordTable(BigQuerySinkTask.java:144)\n\tat com.wepay.kafka.connect.bigquery.BigQuerySinkTask.put(BigQuerySinkTask.java:207)\n\tat org.apache.kafka.connect.runtime.WorkerSinkTask.deliverMessages(WorkerSinkTask.java:538)\n\t...
-10 more\nCaused by: com.google.api.client.googleapis.json.GoogleJsonResponseException: 403 Forbidden\n{\n  \"code\" : 403,\n  \"errors\" : [ {\n    \"domain\" : \"usageLimits\",\n    \"message\" : \"Exceeded rate limits: too many api requests per user per method for this user_method.
-For more information, see https://cloud.google.com/bigquery/troubleshooting-errors\",\n    \"reason\" : \"rateLimitExceeded\"\n  } ],\n  \"message\" : \"Exceeded rate limits: too many api requests per user per method for this user_method.
-For more information, see https://cloud.google.com/bigquery/troubleshooting-errors\",\n  \"status\" : \"PERMISSION_DENIED\"\n}\n\tat com.google.api.client.googleapis.json.GoogleJsonResponseException.from(GoogleJsonResponseException.java:150)\n\tat com.google.api.client.googleapis.services.json.AbstractGoogleJsonClientRequest.newExceptionOnError(AbstractGoogleJsonClientRequest.java:113)\n\tat com.google.api.client.googleapis.services.json.AbstractGoogleJsonClientRequest.newExceptionOnError(AbstractGoogleJsonClientRequest.java:40)\n\tat com.google.api.client.googleapis.services.AbstractGoogleClientRequest$1.interceptResponse(AbstractGoogleClientRequest.java:451)\n\tat com.google.api.client.http.HttpRequest.execute(HttpRequest.java:1089)\n\tat com.google.api.client.googleapis.services.AbstractGoogleClientRequest.executeUnparsed(AbstractGoogleClientRequest.java:549)\n\tat com.google.api.client.googleapis.services.AbstractGoogleClientRequest.executeUnparsed(AbstractGoogleClientRequest.java:482)\n\tat com.google.api.client.googleapis.services.AbstractGoogleClientRequest.execute(AbstractGoogleClientRequest.java:599)\n\tat com.google.cloud.bigquery.spi.v2.HttpBigQueryRpc.getTable(HttpBigQueryRpc.java:248)\n\t...
-20 more\n",`
+ConnectException: Exiting WorkerSinkTask due to unrecoverable exception. at WorkerSinkTask.deliverMessages(WorkerSinkTask.java:560) at WorkerSinkTask.poll(WorkerSinkTask.java:321)
+  ...
+Caused by: BigQueryException: Exceeded rate limits: too many api requests per user per method for this user_method. at HttpBigQueryRpc.translate(HttpBigQueryRpc.java:103) ...
+Caused by: GoogleJsonResponseException: 403 Forbidden { "status" : "PERMISSION_DENIED" }
+  at GoogleJsonResponseException.from(GoogleJsonResponseException.java:150)
+  ...
+20 more
 </pre>

 How long did it take you to see that the core of the problem is